Anton Vamplew: Biography

-Vamplew joined Mid-Kent Astronomical Society in 1979, later becoming chairman and editor of the society's quarterly journal, Pegasus.
+He joined Mid-Kent Astronomical Society in 1979, later becoming chairman and editor of the society's quarterly journal, Pegasus.

 His first radio appearance was on BBC Radio Kent in 1986 during the approach of Halley's Comet.
-On the same station, Vamplew soon created his astro-persona "Captain Cosmos", presenting a monthly live phone-in.
+On the same station, he soon created his astro-persona "Captain Cosmos", presenting a monthly live phone-in.
 This was followed by an astronomy series entitled the Essential Guide to the Night Sky, which ran for eight months.

 From March 1993 to July 2002 he toured schools, colleges and museums, giving talks about space and astronomy to children and adults in the Astrodome inflatable mobile planetarium.
 He was also involved in writing the shows.

 In November 1996 he was asked to write and present a Universe Special for the BBC World Service youth programme, Megamix.
 He then became a regular presenter of the programme (along with Nikita Gulhane and Brenda Emmanus) until it ended in March 1999.
 During that time he produced a series of features entitled the Captain Cosmos Guide to the End of the World.